 We somehow scored a Friday night gig that was to be held in a “concert hall,” - and I’m being very generous here in my description - located on East 14th St.in West Oakland, pert near ‘bout 15th Ave.
 So what?
 Well, yeah.
 Guess if y’all didn’t grow up ‘round here back in those days, then that address wouldn’t equal Jack Squat to ya.
 I mean, these days it’s East Oakland which is the War Zone.
 West Oakland has been renovated rather nicely for at least the last 3 or 4 decades.

-Nonetheless, by that time us white boys had pretty much managed to overcome our fear of being in the same room with black folks n’ other non-white races.
+Nonetheless, by that time most of us white boys had pretty much managed to overcome our fear of being in the same room with black folks n’ other non-white races.
 We weren’t afraid of being over in Oakland at nighttime.
 And - speaking for myself at this point in my life - I had actually almost even overcome my fear of redheads.

-So, all of us guys in the band were really n’ truly jazzed over playing at a venue which was NOT a high school gig, NOT a grammar school gig (Ughh!).
+So, all of us guys in the band were really n’ truly jazzed over playing at a venue which was NOT a high school gig.
+NOT a grammar school gig (Ughh!).
 And NOT any other kind of chaperoned event.

 Dig?
 This was gonna be real rock n’ roll!